The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 What Do You Do If It Has Already Clumped?

-Spread it out on paper in a dry area.
+You can also try this popular internet method to spread it out on paper in a dry area.
 Several of our fans mentioned using parchment paper.
 After letting it dry out, put on a pair of gloves and crumble it back to powder.

-Another common method for using clumped BKF powder was best when you’re ready to use the cleanser.
+Another common method for using clumped BKF powder is best when you’re ready to use the cleanser.
 Place the clump in a container, add water, and use a spoon or fork to make it into a paste.

 But Wait, There’s More!